bormaxi8080/osint-timeline/DRAFT.md

 **New from GitHub Community:**

 Helium.
 The Chromium-based web browser made for people, with love.
 Best privacy by default, unbiased ad-blocking, no bloat and no noise: https://github.com/imputnet/helium

+MedPack.
+A powerful Rust-based tool for processing and organizing medical documents from Telegram chat exports into structured PDF documents with automatic OCR, metadata extraction, and comprehensive table of contents generation: https://github.com/vtvz/medpack

 ----
 ### bormaxi8080 OSINT timeline: